winya/api-docs/_posts/tvos/1.0.4/README.md

 The Ustream Player SDK lets you play Ustream live and recorded videos in your native applications.
 Using the native SDK gives you full control over the Player, including a customizable native user interface, callbacks on status changes, and many more.

-Note: if you need none of the above, you may use the HTML-based Player API instead.

 This document describes the basic steps to make an Apple TV app using the Player SDK for tvOS.

 ## Before you begin